Julia Compton Moore

-Julia Compton Moore (February 10, 1929 – April 18, 2004) was the wife of Lieutenant General (Ret.)
-Hal Moore, a United States Army officer.
+Julia Compton Moore (February 10, 1929 – April 18, 2004) was the wife of Hal Moore, a United States Army officer.
 Her efforts and complaints in the aftermath of the Battle of Ia Drang prompted the U.S. Army to set up survivor support networks and casualty notification teams consisting of uniformed officers, which are still in use.

+In 2023, Fort Benning, Georgia, was renamed Fort Moore in honor of Moore and her husband.
+This change would be reverted by President Donald Trump in 2025.

 Early life and education

-Compton was born in Fort Sill, Oklahoma, the only child of future U.S. Army Colonel Louis J. Compton and Elizabeth Boon Compton.
-Julie would grow up as the typical "Army brat" and experience numerous relocations as the family followed Colonel Compton.
-Julie described what an "Army brat" was in a 1996 letter.
-"The term "Army Brat" does not fall into the dictionary meaning of a "a nasty child".
+Compton was born in Fort Sill, Oklahoma, the only child of future U.S. Army colonel Louis J. Compton and Elizabeth Boon Compton.
+Julie would grow up as an "Army brat"; her family moved numerous times to follow her father's duty stations.
+Julie described what an "Army brat" was in a 1996 letter: The term "Army Brat" does not fall into the dictionary meaning of "a nasty child".
 Far from it.
-Used with warmth, it's special meaning is a child born into an Army family.
-Army brats the world over, many of whom knew each other while growing up on various Army Posts, are constantly running into each other all their lives.
-They are, in themselves, a kind of "family" - each member of which knows what it means to have lived their youth in an Army family constantly on the move and in a disciplined Army environment."From Fort Sill, the family travelled to the Fort Stotsenberg in the Philippines on the US Grant where Compton commanded a Field Artillery battery for 38 months.
-The Army in the 1930s was very formal and Julie recalled her parents telling her they had to be ready to formally receive visitors each evening.
-Louis and Elizabeth would lay out their formal clothes on the bed and quick change into them if a visitor arrived.
-Following the assignment in the Philippines, the family was stationed at Aberdeen Proving Ground in Maryland, Washington DC, Fort Leavenworth KS, with their final tour of duty at Fort Bragg NC.
-Colonel Compton commanded the Army Field Forces Board #1.
-Notably, Julie's future husband, Hal Moore, was a parachute tester under his future father-in-law's command.
+Used with warmth, its special meaning is a child born into an Army family.
+Army brats the world over, many of whom knew each other while growing up at various Army Posts, are constantly running into each other all their lives.
+They are, in themselves, a kind of "family"—each member of which knows what it means to have lived their youth in an Army family constantly on the move and in a disciplined Army environment.From Fort Sill, the family travelled to the Fort Stotsenburg in the Philippines on the USS Grant (AP-29) where Compton commanded a field artillery battery for 38 months.
+The Army in the 1930s was very formal, and Julie recalled her parents telling her they had to be ready to formally receive visitors each evening.
+Louis and Elizabeth would lay out their formal clothes on the bed and quickly change into them if a visitor arrived.
+After the assignment in the Philippines, the family was stationed at Aberdeen Proving Ground in Maryland; Washington, D.C.; and Fort Leavenworth, Kansas.
+For Col. Compton's final tour of duty, he commanded the Army Field Forces Board #1 at Fort Bragg, North Carolina.
+Julie's future husband, Hal Moore, was a parachute tester under his future father-in-law's command.